 The Park Street Program provides intensive residential treatment to adolescent males ages 12-17 with sexual harming behaviors.
-Residents attend the onsite Fay Honey Knopp School, a licensed school that provides a supportive and safe educational environment that offers educational, therapeutic, and transition services.
+Residents attend the onsite Fay Honey Knopp School, a licensed school that provides a supportive, therapeutic, and safe educational environment.

 Contact The Park Street Program: 802.488.6775.

 For information about a PREA safe environment at Park Street, please click here.

 The Peer Access Line (PAL) provides peer support for people who use mental health services.
 PAL staff are available by phone Thursday-Sunday, 6:00-9:00 p.m.

 Pine Street Counseling Services provides outpatient services for adults with mental health and/or substance use issues.